BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_3_Creating_a_Raw_Transaction_with_Named_Arguments.md

 ## Summary: Creating a Raw Transaction with Named Arguments

 By running `bitcoin-cli` with the `-named` flag, you can use named arguments rather than depending on ordered arguments. `bitcoin-cli help` will always show you the right name for each argument.
 This can result in more robust, easier-to-read, less error-prone code.

+_These docs will use named arguments for all future examples, for clarity and to establish best practices.
+However, it will also show all arguments in the correct order.
+So, if you prefer not to use named args, just strip out the '-named' flag and all of the "name="s and the examples should continue to work correctly._